ryandday/relx/docs/error-handling.md

 # Error Handling in relx

-relx provides robust error handling mechanisms using modern C++23 features like `std::expected`.
+relx provides robust error handling mechanisms using `std::expected`.
 This document explains how to handle errors in relx applications.

 ## Table of Contents